-Elaine Chukan Brown is a wine writer that uses WakawakaWineReviews.com as a means of sharing more of the story.
+Elaine Chukan Brown is a writer that uses WakawakaWineReviews.com as a means of sharing more of the story.
 Her works also appears at Serious Eats, Wine and Spirits, and various trade magazines, among others.
 Her previous work as an academic philosopher informs her views of wine, and people.
 In traveling wine regions, and interviewing people in wine her primary goal is always to witness the life in front of her, be it in the person or the glass.
-Elaine previously served as Dartmouth College’s Charles A Eastman Fellow, McGill University’s Tomlinson Fellow, and others.
+Elaine previously served as Dartmouth College’s Charles A Eastman Fellow, McGill University’s Tomlinson Fellow, Bristol Bay Native Corporation’s Student of the Year, and others.
 She began life through her 20s as a commercial salmon fisherman in Bristol Bay, Alaska, where her family still operate their businesses.
 She currently lives in Sonoma, California.

 Venn Wakawaka: Philosophy, Writing, Wine

 Be the change you wish to see in the world. -Gandhi

 I am a writer-philosopher that devotes myself to wine.
 The entire project of this site, in fact, is an act of devotion.
 Hawk Wakawaka Wine Reviews is unsponsored, and done entirely by me.
 Except for the occasional guest post, or guest photo (both of which are always clearly attributed) all work done here — illustrations, writing, and photography — are done by me, Hawk Wakawaka.